bingomanatee/collect/README.md

 **key**

-Depending on your store, your key choices may be limited to strings or numbers; arrays require numeric keys, where objects require string keys.
-Maps can take virtually anything as a key: symbols, objects, etc. however in this module **DO NOT USE ARRAYS AS KEYS**.
+Depending on your store, your keys may be limited to being strings or numbers; arrays require numeric keys, where objects require string keys.
+Maps can take virtually anything as a key: symbols, objects, etc.
+However in collections **DO NOT USE ARRAYS AS KEYS**.
 This can confuse methods like delete which will break apart arrays passed in the keys field and treat the array contents as individual keys.

 ### Targeting/store reference, return value